kstoltzenburg/SoftwareTesting-Learning/Cheatsheets/python.md

 ... gives you the object, '' indicate it's a string, using repr()

-%s substitute a string
+* %s substitute a string
-%d substitute an integer
+* %d substitute an integer
-%f substitutes a float
+* %f substitutes a float

 #### Boolean
 Boolean are a special case of an Integer.
-Represented by Constants True and False, if you put it in a numerical context, e.g. an addtion of numbers, True = 1 and False = 0.
+Represented by Constants True and False, if you put it in a numerical context, e.g. an addition of numbers, True = 1 and False = 0.

 #### Strings
 * a sequence of characters inside quotation marks.